klarna/speed_trap/README.md

 Optional parameters:
 * `override`, `none | not_enforced | blocked`, whether to override the rate limiter to always allow or block requests. `not_enforced` behaves the same as any other regular rate limiter with the exception that once the bucket is empty, one would receive `{ok, rate_limit_not_enforced}` rather than `{error, too_many_requests}`.
 This features allows a soft-launch of any rate limiter and allows one to tweak the limits before enforcing the rate limiter. `blocked` on the other hand will always return `{error, blocked}` and essentially short circuits that way.
 This can be useful when you truly don't want to accept any requests any more for this particular rate limiter.

+You can pass any other key-value pair when configuring a speed trap.
+They will be present when inspecting speed traps (by calling speed_trap:all()).

 A new speed trap always starts with a full bucket.

 There is several different ways to achieve the same rate limit.
 For example, one wants to have